Northlight Artspace

 ‘Show and Tell’ Evenings take place usually once a term, again on a Friday evening - where our resident studio artist and students informally share what they are currently working on over a glass of wine.
 It’s an informal and safe place to talk about your work and receive feedback.
 The sessions are open to all - why don’t you come along and see - you don’t need to show your work you can just listen and ask questions.

-Summer 2024 - Upcoming Exhibitions and Events in the Artspace
+Coming Up - Exhibitions and Events

 EXHIBITION